PACE: A Large-Scale Dataset with Pose Annotations in Cluttered Environments: Construction of PACE

 \subsection{RGB-D Sequence Acquisition}

-We designed and implemented a 3-camera system to aid in data acquisition and annotation, comprising three Intel Realsense 415 RGB-D cameras affixed to a metal framework, as illustrated in the bottom of Figure~\ref{fig:pipeline}.
-The advantages of this setup include: \begin{itemize} \item Tripling the data yield. \item Reducing ambiguity in pose annotation, especially regarding translation along the depth dimension, by using multi-view imagery to enforce consistency across all views. \item Enhancing tracking accuracy of static objects with Aruco markers from all three views, making PnP more stable. \end{itemize}
+We implemented a 3-camera system to aid in data acquisition and annotation, comprising three Intel Realsense D415 RGB-D cameras affixed to a metal framework, as illustrated in the bottom of Figure~\ref{fig:pipeline}.
+The advantages of this setup include: (1) tripling the data yield; (2) reducing ambiguity in pose annotation, especially regarding translation along the depth dimension, by enforcing annotation consistency across all 3 views; (3) enhancing tracking accuracy of still objects with ArUco markers~\cite{garrido2014automatic}, making PnP more stable.

-\paragraph{Calibration of Multi-Camera Extrinsic Parameters} We calibrate this multi-camera system through a semi-automatic process.
-Aruco markers initially intended for calibration proved insufficient for high-accuracy rotation estimation.
+\paragraph{Calibration of Multi-Camera Extrinsic Parameters} We calibrated this multi-camera system through a semi-automatic process.
+ArUco markers~\cite{garrido2014automatic} alone proved insufficient for high-accuracy rotation estimation.
 Hence, we resorted to trifocal tensor estimation, i.e. TFT~\cite{julia2018critical}.
 The process begins with feature extraction and matching, followed by bundle adjustment to refine the positions of the 3D landmarks and camera poses.
-For reliable feature matching, we employ the SuperPoint~\cite{detone2018superpoint} descriptor and SuperGlue~\cite{sarlin2020superglue} matcher, using a stringent threshold for matching.
-We observe that rotational component of the resulting extrinsic parameters is generally precise, but the translation aspect suffers from scale ambiguity inherent in Structure-from-Motion approaches.
-We correct this by calibrating the scale against markers, applying the following formula to obtain the optimal scale factor:
+For reliable feature matching, we employed the SuperPoint~\cite{detone2018superpoint} descriptor and SuperGlue~\cite{sarlin2020superglue} matcher, using a stringent threshold for matching.
+We observed that rotational component of the resulting extrinsic parameters is precise, but the translation aspect suffers from scale ambiguity inherent in Structure-from-Motion approaches.
+We corrected this by calibrating the scale against markers, applying the following formula to obtain the optimal scale factor, by setting gradient of $\|s\hat{\mathbf{t}}-\mathbf{t}'\|_2^2$ to zero: